bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 Class - Has state and lifecycle methods and a new instance of a class component is generated each time it's rendered.
 Functional - Has no state or lifecycle methods that takes props and returns a react component.

 1. Describe state.
+This is the key to the component and determines how the component renders and behaves.
+This is what lets you create components that are dynamic and can update on the fly.

 1. Describe props.